yiling459/Application-of-SIR-epidemic-model-in-network-information-dissemination/README.md

-# Application of SIR epidemic model in network information dissemination
+# Application of SIR Epidemic Model in Network Information Dissemination
 This is the final project of the course MATH-UA 251 Math Modeling.

 ### Model: